What to Do While You Wait (An Advent Meditation)

 Bulgakov encourages us to take that action “as if the destinies of the world depend on you—on your activity or inactivity, however small or insignificant in its sphere—no less than they depend on all these grandiose by illusory events taking place on the stage of history… Love, take risks, sacrifice, and the rest will be granted to you” (Spiritual Diary, p.
 67).

-I find I need to repeat this injunction to myself often, and maybe they’ll be helpful to you today, too: Love, take risks, sacrifice, and the rest will be granted to you, friend.
+I find I need to repeat this injunction to myself often.
+This Advent, maybe you’re also in a season of waiting.
+If so, may these words be a kind of blessing for you as you wait: Love, take risks, sacrifice, and the rest will be granted to you.

 This work by Gravity Commons is licensed under CC BY-NC-ND 4.0